 A growing grassroots movement, including U.S. Senator Bernie Sanders, ACCE Action, Brown Beret National Organization, labor icon Dolores Huerta, Congresswoman Maxine Waters, Eviction Defense Network, AIDS Healthcare Foundation, UNITE HERE Local 11, San Diego Tenants United, and many others, has rallied behind Prop 21.
 The initiative allows California communities to put limits on unfair rents and rein in the greed of Stephen Schwarzman and other corporate landlords.
 Prop 21, activists say, finally puts people over profit.

-Patrick Range McDonald, the author of this special report, is an award-winning reporter and advocacy journalist for Housing Is A Human Right.
+Patrick Range McDonald is the award-winning advocacy journalist for Housing Is A Human Right.